Samsung/tizen-docs/docs/application/tizen-studio/index.md

 > **Note**
 >
-> Support for Windows 32-bit and Ubuntu 32-bit are deprecated from Tizen Studio 3.5.
+> Support for Windows 32-bit and Ubuntu 32-bit is deprecated from Tizen Studio 3.5.

 To develop your applications, use the set of tools provided by Tizen Studio: